-This is the official blog of Public Health England, providing expert insight on the organisation’s work and all aspects of public health.
+This is the official blog of UK Health Security Agency, providing expert insight on the organisation’s work and all aspects of public health.
 There are some really articles with engaging infographics and videos.

 UK Public Health Register (UKPHR) is an independent, dedicated regulator for public health professionals in the UK, providing professional regulation to public health specialists, specialty registrars and practitioners from a variety of backgrounds, all of whom have a common core of knowledge, and skills.